-- Content of this Instruction Manual - PSE stands for Picture Style Editor. - ▶ indicates the selection procedure of the menu.
-(Example: [Picture Style Editor] menu ▶ [Quit Picture Style Editor].) - Square brackets are used to indicate items such as menu names, button names and window names that appear on the computer screen. - Text inside < > indicates a key on the keyboard. - p. indicates a reference page.
-Click to move to the relevant page. - Marks information that should be read before use. - Marks additional information you may find helpful.
+- Content of this Instruction Manual - PSE stands for Picture Style Editor. - In this manual, the windows used in the examples are from Windows 7. - ▶ indicates the selection procedure of the menu.
+(Example: [File] menu ▶ [Exit].) - Square brackets are used to indicate items such as menu names, button names and window names that appear on the computer screen. - Text inside < > indicates a key on the keyboard. - p. indicates a reference page.
+Click to move to the relevant page. - !
+Marks information that should be read before use. - Marks additional information you may find helpful.